 We know that the kinetic energy of an atom or molecule is calculated by the formula:

 where m is the mass of the particle and v is its velocity.

 When we have to describe the distribution of kinetic energies in a large collection of atoms or molecules, we must resort to statistics.
 Maxwell and Boltzmann discovered that this distribution may be described by plotting the fraction of molecules in a container with a given kinetic energy vs kinetic energy.
 Alternately, we can plot the probability that gas molecules will have a given kinetic energy vs. kinetic energy.
 This latter plot is depicted below"

-Notice that the plot is not symmetric so the most probable speed is not the same as the average speed.
+Notice that the plot is not symmetric so the most probable kinetic energy is not the same as the average kinetic energy.

 Temperature is directly proportional to the average kinetic energy of molecules, and, in fact, the equation:

 ke = 3/2 nRT

 where n is the number of moles of gas, T is the temperature in Kelvins, and R is the Universal gas constant

 If T is proportional to the average kinetic energy, then we'd expect for this change in the average kinetic energy to be reflected in changes in the shape of the Boltzmann distribution.
 Since in our example we're using probability on the vertical axis, the area under the curve must be exactly equal to 1.0 at all times (there must ge a unit probability of the gas having some kinetic energy).
 As temperature increases, the curve will spread to the right and the value of the most probable kinetic energy will decrease.
 This is illustrated below for several temperatures.